» What makes Aikido a unique martial art?

 Can I try a class?

 Aikido is more difficult to learn than it appears.
 The first few classes will focus on ukemi — the art of falling — rather than techniques.
 It may take several months for some people to get the feel of the art.
-This is why we do not allow people to “try out” just one class — Aikido takes patience and commitment (we do allow children ages 7-12 to try a class).
-We encourage you to watch at least one class before joining.
+This is why we encourage you to watch at least one class before joining.
+If you can, please watch class on Tuesday or Thursday nights so you can meet the Chief Instructor.
 If you like what you see, register for three months or one month sessions.
 After the first month, we encourage you to take unlimited classes — ideally a minimum of two or three classes per week.
+We do allow prospective students to try a class on the first Tuesday of each month at 6:15pm.
+Children ages 7-12 are encouraged to try a class before becoming a member.

-You should have a good sense of whether or not the art is the right path for you after at least 60 hours of practice.
+If you are an adult, you should have a sense of whether or not the art is the right path for you after at least 60 hours of practice.

 I would like to begin training.
 What should I do?